opengeospatial/geopose-cm/refactoringplan.md

 - Use cases (Clause 6.4)
 - Logical Model (Clause 7) except where mentioned below.
 - Annex D will remain a glossary.

+When acting on this plan, ensure that everything specified in Ignorethis.md is excluded from your actions.